raknetwork/anti-proxy-component/README.md

 ## Optional
-#### If you want to build your openssl so files from their trusted websites in a manual way, follow these small steps:
+#### If you want to build your openssl .so files from their trusted websites in a manual way, follow these small steps:
 Add 32bit linux arhitecture
 - `sudo dpkg --add-architecture i386`